AuthEceSoftEng/violation-fixes/README.md

 The above link, contains a zip where the dataset's files are stored, **unzip** and **read README_EN.txt** for further information.

-The dataset consists from 11365 fixes of bugs, detectable by 43 useful rules of static analysis tool *[PMD](https://pmd.github.io/)* (version 6.39.0) .
+The dataset consists of 11365 fixes of bugs, detectable by 43 useful rules of static analysis tool *[PMD](https://pmd.github.io/)* (version 6.39.0) .
 For the collection of this dataset, proper commits were searched and their files downloaded from Github's Search  API and then certain fixes were isolated by executing *[PMD](https://pmd.github.io/)*.

 ## Execution
 In order to execute the full proccess described in this research, and recreate similar results*, you have to follow the steps bellow: